-Child Anxiety Tales is built on decades of research on child anxiety and provides parent education on how they can help their child.
+Child Anxiety Tales is built on decades of research on child anxiety and provides parents education on how they can help their child.
 It teaches cognitive-behavioral principles and gives step-by-step guides on what parents can do at home.

-Sign up to join our community to receive monthly newsletters packed with actionable ideas and tips to help your child be calm, confident, and connected.
+If you’re looking for new ideas and tools to help your child discover their coping strategies, sign up to join our community to receive monthly newsletters packed with actionable ideas and tips to help your child be calm, confident, and connected.